Best Hiking Boots Canada: Top Trail-Ready, All-Season Picks

 Pros

-- Very affordable compared with most waterproof hiking boots Canada
+• Very affordable compared with most waterproof boots at this level

 Cons